 45 them can be considered "core services" in the sense developed by Copernicus.
 Here we define a core service as the provision of open and free data together with dedicated user support with the characteristics described in the next section.
-In this chapter, we will focus on the general characteristics of existing Global Ocean Forecasting Systems, their collocation in the framework of marine core services and existing international initiatives that support scientific networking and activities for improving and advancing numerical ocean predictions.
+In this chapter, we will focus on the general characteristics of existing Global Ocean Forecasting Systems, their collocation in the free methods and entities interpretent initiation that means that means the section.

+the framework of marine core services and existing international initiatives that support scientific networking and activities for improving and advancing numerical ocean predictions.